essif-lab/framework/README.md

 # eSSIF-Lab Framework

-This repo contains the documents that describe the vision, architecture and other topics that are relevant to the eSSIF-Lab Framework.
+This repo contains the source documents of the [eSSIF-Lab framework](https://essif-lab.pages.grnet.gr/framework/), such as its vision, architecture and other relevant topics.

 ## Writing docs